-To give you an idea of how receptive the world’s wrestling powers generally are to change: women’s wrestling was only added to the Olympics in 2004, and the sport had to be expelled from the Olympics in 2013 (before ultimately being reinstated) in order to increase the number of women’s divisions from four when the men had 14 across freestyle and greco-roman.
+To give you an idea of how receptive the world’s wrestling powers generally are to change: women’s wrestling was only added to the Olympics in 2004, and the sport had to be expelled from the Olympics in 2013 (before ultimately being reinstated) in order to increase the number of women’s divisions from four, compared to the 14 men’s categories across freestyle and greco-roman.

 “There are more girls getting pushed away from it because they want to cover a bit more or they’re not ready to wear a singlet,” Seed-Desai added.
 “If we start having more girls wearing the hijab and being more vocal, maybe more girls will join the sport.”

-One place Seed-Desai has felt right at home is with her Ontario teammates, with whom she won a silver medal in the team competition (which also served as a qualifier for the individual medal rounds).
+One place Seed-Desai has felt right at home is with her Ontario teammates, with whom she won a silver medal in the team competition.

-“The other girls have been so amazing,” underlined Seed-Desai, who was competing in her first national event since 2019 and won her first Canadian medals.
+“The other girls have been so amazing,” underlined Seed-Desai, who won the first Canadian medals of her career, in her first national competition since 2019.
 “I’m so thankful to be on that team with all these amazing athletes.”

-Seed-Desai’s next goal is to “bulk up a bit” because the women’s lightweight division for university and senior-level competition is 50 kg (and she’s currently in the 44 kg class).
+Seed-Desai’s next goal is to “bulk up a bit” because the women’s lightweight division for university and senior-level competition is 50 kg (she’s currently in the 44 kg class).

-Seed-Desai “got smushed” in her open university competitions as an undersized rookie Raven this season, though she remembers losing every match 10-0 in Grade 9 as well before upping her game with NCWC.
+Seed-Desai “got smushed” in her open university competitions as an undersized rookie Raven this season, though she remembers a time when she lost every match 10-0 in Grade 9 before upping her game with NCWC.

 “I just want to go as far as I possibly can in wrestling,” noted the 2020 OFSAA provincial high school bronze medallist.
 “I love competing and I love this sport.”